Variational Image Feature Extraction for the Event Horizon Telescope: Variational Image Domain Analysis

 subject to the constraint that $e_x,e_y$ are points on the ellipse with parameters $d_0, \tau, \xi_\tau$.

 For the slash function $S$, we use a first order cosine expansion in azimuthal angle $\phi$ around the center $x_0,\,y_0$:

-where $N_0$ is a normalization factor to ensure the filter is unit normalized.
-To prevent image flux from becoming negative, we restrict $s\in[0,1]$.
-In the \VIDAjl package, this filter is called \texttt{GeneralGaussianRing} (GGR).
+where $N_0$ is a normalization factor to ensure the template is unit normalized.
+We restrict $s\in[0,1]$ to prevent image brightness from becoming negative.
+In the \VIDAjl package, this template is called \texttt{GeneralGaussianRing} (GGR), and an example reconstruction using said template is shown in \autoref{fig:eccentricity}.